Updated November 24, 2020

 If you decide to pursue this route for your business, make sure you know the value of your product and decide on a price you are comfortable taking.
 Then, when you negotiate, start at a higher price with the goal of receiving more money.
 But make sure you are ok with dropping to your lowest price.

 Businesses that have particularly brand sensitive items may want to avoid this route, since once you sell your items to inventory buyers you will have no control over what price they sell them for.
 For example, if you run a designer clothing store in which you design and sell your own clothing, you are not just selling inventory, you are also building a brand.
-Since for many brands pricing is derived not solely from the product but also from the brand name itself, steeply discounting items can hurt your pricing power.
+Since for many brands pricing is derived from the brand name itself instead of solely from the product, steeply discounting items can hurt your pricing power.
 If you are selling t-shirts at $50 apiece and someone finds a t-shirt from your brand at $15 online, this could really hurt the perceived value of the products you sell and damage your sales power.

 Keep in mind, this method only works for certain businesses with certain products, such as clothing retailers.